 “I am asking for a friend.
-How can I fix thousands of photos where there is an error in the caption/keywords?
-Is there a way to do a ‘Search & Replace’ like you can do with Microsoft Word or other word processing software can do, but with all my photos?”
+How can I fix thousands of photos with an error in the caption/keywords?
+Is there a way to do a ‘Search & Replace’ as you can do with Microsoft Word or other word processing software, but with all my photos?”

-If you have used Photo Mechanic before the Plus version came out as long as you had a folder opened and selected all the photos you could easily do a search and replace to fix a caption.
+If you had used Photo Mechanic before the Plus version came out, as long as you had a folder opened and selected all the photos, you could easily search and replace to fix a caption.

 There’s no search and replace anywhere in Lightroom, not even in the caption or titles where a word processor (or Notepad) – style feature can make lots of sense.

-Now let’s just say your friend has made an error over a long period of time.
-Now there are folders of images on multiple hard drives that all have the same error.
+Now let’s say your friend has made an error over time.
+There are folders of images on multiple hard drives that all have the same error.

-Another even more common issue can be that you had been using “John Smith” and found out later it should be “John Smith Jr.” and you need to correct these images.
+Another more common issue is that you had been using “John Smith” and found out later it should be “John Smith Jr.” You need to correct these images.

-Now with Photo Mechanic Plus it is much simpler task.
-First all the images need to be included in the Photo Mechanic Plus catalog.
-If they are all there you just go to the database part of the program and search for the way you put it in the photos that are in the catalog.
+Now with Photo Mechanic Plus, it is a much simpler task.
+First, all the images must be included in the Photo Mechanic Plus catalog.
+If they are all there, you go to the database part of the program and search for how you put it in the photos in the catalog.

-Little tip here is to be sure you use quotation marks [ “ ” ] around multiple words.
-This way it will look for the phrase.
-Without the quotation marks [ “ ” ] each word is looked for and not as the combination.
+A little tip here is to be sure you use quotation marks [ “ ” ] around multiple words.
+This way, it will look for the phrase.
+Without the quotation marks [ “ ” ], each word is looked for and not as a combination.

 Then select all the images.
-I use the short cut ⌘+A to select all the images.
+I use the shortcut ⌘+A to select all the photos.

 Then Edit>Find & Replace.

-Type in the words you need changed for the search field and the correction in the replace field.
+Type in the words you need to be changed for the search field and the correction in the replace field.

-You can have it search all the fields or if you know it is in just one or two fields you can narrow the selection.
-That can speed it up, but also keep you from accidently replacing it in a field you don’t want to change.
+You can have it search all the fields, or if you know it is in just one or two fields, you can narrow the selection.
+That can speed it up and keep you from accidentally replacing it in a field you don’t want to change.

-In the case of a photo where you had both President George H. Bush with his son George W. Bush you can narrow the search to not include one of them in the database search.
+In the case of a photo where you had both President George H. Bush and his son George W. Bush, you can narrow the search to not include one in the database search.

 Research shows that our brains like choices.
 Read on to learn how pricing can help you sell more.

 One of the most important things to build trust is people feeling empowered.
-Basically people like to feel in control of their decisions.
+People like to feel in control of their decisions.

-Without choices we would just be puppets.
-Even in faith there is the concept of “Free Will”, which means you get to choose and there are options.
+Without choices, we would be puppets.
+Even in faith, there is the concept of “Free Will,” which means you get to choose and have options.

-A binary decision is a choice between two alternatives, for instance between taking some specific action or not taking it.
+A binary decision is a choice between two alternatives, for instance, taking a specific action or not taking it.

 I am sure you remember the story of Goldilocks and the Three Bears.
-There is the one choice that is “Just Right”.
+There is one choice that is “Just Right.”

-You see binary is giving choices, but once you just go to three choices, people’s brains believe they have all the choices.
-Just like Goldilocks they feel like choosing between the three leads them to the perfect choice.
+Binary gives choices, but once you go to three options, people’s brains believe they have all the choices.
+Just like Goldilocks, they feel like choosing between the three leads them to the perfect choice.
 They think this is all the variables, even when it is not.

-Now that you know the brain is wired to feel like three choices is all the choices, try your very best when working on proposals and pricing that you create three options.
+Now that you know the brain is wired to feel like three choices are all the choices try your very best when working on proposals and pricing that you create three options.